alfredholmes/Crypocurrency-Portfolio-Management/README.md

 In general MAMR outperforms PAMR for cryptocurrency portfolios.

 ### To-do
+- Refactor bot to be asynchronous so orders can be executed simultaneously and calculations use the most up to date prices
 - Better recording of trades and portfolio values through time
 - General efficiencies to improve the number of requests sent
-- Store portfolio in flexible savings if availabl
+- Store portfolio in flexible savings if available
 - Fix simulation logic to trade in the same way that the bot does

 ### References / useful papers